sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

-The ``createStub(string $type)`` and ``createMock(string $type)`` methods can be used in a test to automatically generate an object that can act as a test double for the specified original type (interface or class name).
+The ``createStub(string $type)`` and ``createMock(string $type)`` methods can be used in a test to automatically generate an object that can act as a test double for the specified original type (interface or extendable class).
 This test double object can be used in every context where an object of the original type is expected or required.

 .. admonition:: Limitation: final, private, and static methods